How to Report Ethereum Gas Fees on Your Tax Return in 2024

 • Business activities: If you engage in crypto-related business activities (such as mining, trading, or operating a business that accepts crypto), you may be able to deduct corresponding crypto gas fees as a business expense.

-2. Record your gas fees: Maintain comprehensive records of your crypto transactions, including the gas fees paid.
-You can find this information on a blockchain explorer and in most cases in your crypto wallet transaction history.
+• Record your gas fees: Maintain comprehensive records of your crypto transactions, including the gas fees paid.
+You can find this information on a blockchain explorer and, in most cases, in your crypto wallet's transaction history.

 Schedule a FREE crypto tax consultation

-Here are answers to frequently asked questions about crypto gas fees, are crypto gas fees tax deductible, and what are gas fees in crypto?
+Here are answers to frequently asked questions about Ethereum gas fees, are crypto gas fees tax deductible, and what are crypto gas fees?

 Can Ethereum gas fees be used to offset business income?